joaopalmeiro/cloack/README.md

 ## Deployment

 - `poetry version patch` or `poetry version minor`
-- `poetry run kacl-cli release $(poetry version --short) --modify` and manually save it in VS Code to format it
+- `poetry run kacl-cli release $(poetry version --short) --modify` and manually save the `CHANGELOG.md` file in VS Code to format it

 ## Notes